openintents/shoppinglist/ShoppingList/readme.txt

 date: ?

 - Sort list of lists (patch by Stanley F. for Google Summer of Code 2012)
+- Set cursor to end in "rename list" dialog (patch by Alex Yaremenko)

 ----------------
 release 1.6